 Quality self-service support is expected by customers

 According to a study conducted by Microsoft – 90%+ of consumers expect brands and organisations to provide online customer self-service and more than half of the consumers begin their interactions with a brand online.
 This trend was also also highlighted by the Harvard Business Review in 2017 as “across industries, fully 81% of all consumers attempt to take care of matters themselves before reaching out to a live representative”.
-The current stake for any brand is to stand out from the competition through high-quality services for their clients and that includes help-center
+The current stake for any brand is to stand out from the competition through high-quality services for their clients and that includes a help-center.

 Self-service support is also helping reducing support costs